Salmonella infections are caused by the gram-negative bacteria Salmonella.

-Two species of Salmonella cause typhoid fever: Salmonella typhi and Salmonella paratyphi.
-Salmonella typhi resides only in people.
-Salmonella paratyphi resides mainly in people but sometimes in domestic animals.
+Salmonella typhi reside only in people.
+Salmonella paratyphi reside mainly in people but sometimes in domestic animals.
 Other species of Salmonella normally reside in the digestive tract of many wild and domestic animals, such as cattle, sheep, pigs, fowl, and reptiles (including snakes, lizards, and turtles).
 Many of these can cause infections in people.
-One species, Salmonella enteritidis, causes most Salmonella infections in the United States.
+Two species—Salmonella enterica serotype Typhimurium and Salmonella serotype Enteritidis—cause most Salmonella infections in the United States.

 Salmonella bacteria are excreted in the feces of infected animals and people, leading to contamination.
 In the United States during the 1970s, many infections were spread by pet turtles, so their sale was prohibited, resulting in fewer infections.
 Recently, the legal and illegal sale of pet reptiles has increased.
-Up to 90% of pet reptiles are infected with Salmonella.
+Up to 90% of pet reptiles and amphibians, such as aquatic frogs, are infected with Salmonella.

 People are infected usually by eating undercooked poultry or eggs but sometimes by eating undercooked beef and pork, unpasteurized dairy products, or contaminated seafood or fresh produce.
 Salmonella bacteria can infect the ovaries of hens and thus infect the egg before the egg is laid.
 Other foods may be contaminated by animal feces (for example, in slaughterhouses) or by infected food handlers who do not adequately wash their hands after using a toilet.